abertpaat28/Datacamp-Finished-Projects/README.md

 **PROJECT DESCRIPTION:**

 As electronic vehicles (EVs) become more popular, there is an increasing need for access to charging stations.
-In this introductory project, you will use a dataset containing information on station usage to help apartment building managers better understand their tenants’ EV charging habits.
+I used a dataset containing information on station usage to help apartment building managers better understand their tenants’ EV charging habits.

 👨‍💻 [_do the project here_](https://projects.datacamp.com/projects/2408)
 💡 [_view my solution here_](https://github.com/abertpaat28/Datacamp-Finished-Projects/tree/main/04%20-%20Analyzing%20Electric%20Vehicle%20Charging%20Habits)